 Enjoy the Schlachte Embankment

 Once one of Bremen’s harbors, the Schlachte Embankment is now popular for its restaurants, beer gardens, and river boats.
 Stroll down to the promenade along the River Weser to enjoy some of the most fun places in Bremen, especially during the spring and summer.
 If you’re lucky, you might even catch one of the eclectic weekend markets here.

 It wouldn’t be a proper visit for us if we didn’t find a market.
-From tulip bulbs and mums to roses and orchids, just about every flower on your list can be found at the daily flower market in Bremen.
+From tulip bulbs and mums to roses and orchids, just about every flower on your list can be found at the daily flower market.
 Outside the Church of Our Lady, this spot is a fun place to browse the colorful offerings and watch locals go about their daily business.

 Browse the Böttcherstrasse

 Originally occupied by coopers, Bremen’s narrow Böttcherstrasse was transformed into a street of art in the 1920s.
 The project, commissioned by Bremen native and inventor of decaf coffee Ludwig Roselius, led to the creation of museums as well as sculptures and works of art lining the street.
-You can’t miss the huge gold sculpture at the street’s entrance, which will lead you passed unusual expressionist architecture, unique galleries, and the famous Glockenspiel House.
+You can’t miss the huge gold sculpture at the street’s entrance, which will lead you past unusual expressionist architecture and unique galleries.

 The most impressive feature of the Böttcherstrasse is the Glockenspiel House.
 Stretched between the peaks of two rooftops, rows of 30 porcelain bells ring at regular intervals.
 To the left of the glockenspiel, panels depicting explorers, seafarers, and aviators rotate with the music, which plays for an impressive 8.5 minutes.

 January through March, the bells play at noon, 3pm, and 6pm.
 The rest of the year, they play every hour from noon to 6pm.